andelkocvjetkovic/andjelko.dev/src/pages/index.md

 ## Experience

-### Frontend Developer at Codepool
+### Front-end Developer at Codepool

 ***06.2021 - Still going***

-I started as a Junior Frontend Developer and, after one year, was promoted to a Mid-level Frontend Developer.
+I started as a Junior Front-end Developer and, after one year, was promoted to a Mid-level position.
 I've worked on several projects, but I'll highlight the most notable ones.